 Aisling Ní Churraighín is a language tutor, lecturer and PhD researcher in the School of Languages, Literatures and Cultures in NUI Galway.
 Her research is funded by the Irish Research Council.
 Aisling is a native of Teileann, a small Irish speaking region in coastal southwest Donegal, an area renowned for its richness in traditional music, song and folklore.

-Aisling’s upbringing in an area in which the oral and music traditions play an important role in the day to day life of the community has greatly inspired her to undertake postgraduate research on the National Folklore Collection undertaken by Seán Ó hEochaidh, also of Teelin.
+Aisling’s upbringing in an area in which the oral and music traditions play an important role in the day to day life of the community has greatly inspired her to undertake doctoral research on the National Folklore Collection undertaken by Seán Ó hEochaidh, also of Teelin.